LYC88888/fertility-prediction-challenge/description.md

 --------------------------------------------

-(List of variables for the first and second submission, can be found at the end of this Description.md file)
+(List of variables for the first and second submissions, can be found at the end of this Description.md file)

 --------------------------------------------

 Predicting Fertility Data Challenge - June 3rd 2024

 1	Introduction

-1.1	Introduction and Problem Statement

 Fertility has been studied in the recent years, but there is still room for improvement especially about predicting about fertility intentions in the Netherlands (Sivak et al., 2024a, 2024c).
 The prevalence of childlessness has experienced a substantial rise in the past few decades.
 In the Netherlands, the percentage of women born between 1935 and 1945 who did not have children was approximately 11%.
 However, among women born between 1955 and 1975, this percentage increased to approximately 18% (Brakel et al., 2020).
 Among males, there is a comparable rise from approximately 17% to 26% (Stulp, 2024).
 Conducting study on fertility intention in the Netherlands is not uncommon, as several other countries (e.g. China (M. Li & Xu, 2022; Zhu et al., 2022), Israel (Preis et al., 2020), Italy (Mussino et al., 2023), Niger (Ahinkorah et al., 2021), Norway (Lappegård et al., 2022), Romania (Ciritel et al., 2019), South-Korea (Kim, 2023), United States (Beaujouan & Berghammer, 2019)) also conduct similar studies about the topic fertility intentions.